-Paternity Attorney in Los Angeles, CA
+Paternity Lawyers in Los Angeles, CA

-Paternity/Parentage in California
+Paternity/Parentage Lawyers in Los Angeles, California

 Paternity, or parentage, as it is commonly referred to these days, refers to the legal state of being someone’s parent.
 In paternity cases, it is up to the court to determine who a child’s legal parents are.